 (a) NOMINATION OF FELLOWS.
 Candidates to become Fellows shall be nominated each year by general members, existing Fellows or by the Fellows Nominating Committee.
 To be eligible for such nomination, a person must have published original contributions to economic theory or to such statistical, mathematical, or accounting analyses as have a definite bearing on problems in economics.
 The rules for the nomination of Fellows shall be determined by the Council.

 (b) FELLOWS NOMINATING COMMITTEE.
-The Fellows Nominating Committee shall consist of a group of Council members, including one to serve as Chair, appointed by the President.
+The Fellows Nominating Committee shall consist of a group of Council members and active Fellows appointed by the President.
 The rules for the appointment and the mandate of the Fellows Nominating Committee shall be determined by the Council.
-The Committee is expected to nominate candidates who might have been overlooked under Article III, Section 3(a).
+The Committee is expected to nominate candidates who might have been overlooked under Article III, Section 3(a)

 (c) VOTING RIGHTS OF FELLOWS.
 Except as may be otherwise specifically provided by law or the Certificate of Incorporation, the Fellows shall have the voting rights and powers set forth in these By-Laws.
 Only those Fellows who have paid their membership dues for either the current year or the previous year ("Active Fellows") shall be entitled to vote on any matter.